GamerDuck123/AlwaysAuth/README.md

 # AlwaysAuth

-**AlwaysAuth** is a robust authentication solution for Minecraft servers that ensures your players can log in even if Mojang's authentication servers experience downtime.
+**AlwaysAuth** is a fallback authentication solution for Minecraft servers that ensures your players can log in even if Mojang's authentication servers experience downtime.
 Unlike traditional offline-mode workarounds, AlwaysAuth keeps your server in **online mode** while providing a seamless failover mechanism to a local authentication system.

-Designed for server admins who value uptime and security, AlwaysAuth supports a wide range of server platforms, allowing you to maintain player authentication without interruption.

 ---